Effective Free Energy Landscapes and Black Hole Thermodynamic Phase Transitions: Summary

-{\bf Summary.}-- In this work we have attempted to extend the previous work on Gibbs free energy landscape by considering the effects of multiplicative noise.
-An effective free energy function is obtained that can be used to study the modification of the Hawking-Page transition of a black hole system.
+In this work we have attempted to extend the previous work on Gibbs free energy landscape by considering the effects of multiplicative noise.
+An effective free energy function is obtained that can be used to study the modification of the thermodynamic phase transition of a black hole systems.
 It is realized that it is generally difficult to form black holes under a multiplicative noise, unless the effective and the original free energy become extremal at the same horizon radius.
 The latter situation was modeled by some theoretical noise profiles which are monotonically increasing/deceasing functions of the horizon radius.
 It is found that stronger noise disfavors the formation of black hole.
+Also, with the simple theoretical noise profile discussed here, one already see the emergence of new phase structures.

 \leftline{-------------}

 The work is supported in part by the Ministry of Science and Technology (MOST) of the Republic of China under Grants NSTC 113-2112-M-032-010 and NSTC 114-2112-M-032-005.